geneontology/geneontology.github.io/README.md

 ```
 bundle exec jekyll serve
 ```
-This will run a local instance of the jekyll server
+This will run a local instance of the jekyll server.
+The site will be available at: http://127.0.0.1:4000/ .

 ## Building the site
 ```